-Develop video Ad creative with Snapchat’s Platform and visual language in mind.
-Ads which feature UGC look and feel, Snapchat inspired features, and speaking to camera are significantly stronger at driving view-through, while performing on par at driving Ad awareness compared to polished Ad style.
+Develop video ad creative with Snapchat’s platform and visual language in mind.
+Ads which feature UGC look and feel, Snapchat inspired features, and speaking to camera are significantly stronger at driving view-through, while performing on par at driving Ad awareness compared to polished ad styles.
 Consider an endemic creative style to increase duration.

-Keep Ad creative simple and concise with a clear key message.
+Keep ad creative simple and concise with a clear key message.
 Ads should seek to mirror the bite-sized and linear storytelling of Snaps.
-Snapchat recommends keeping duration closer to :05-:06.
+Snapchat recommends keeping duration closer to 5 or 6 seconds.

 Snapchat applies a brand name and headline to the upper left corner of your creative.
 To prevent overlap, we suggest keeping the top 150 px of the canvas clear of graphics or logos.

-Establish brand moment before the :02 mark to maximize Ad awareness, but avoid opening on a solid frame with a logo or product shot only.
+Establish your brand moments before the :02 mark to maximize ad awareness, but avoid opening on a solid frame with a logo or exclusively a product shot.
 Opening with dynamic footage provides a moment to hook viewers!